| Appendix 5: Articles

 international institutions such as INDP, FAO, IRRI and

+ICRISAT are eminent in developing the sector.
 Credits are made available to the farmers by the Ministry

 of Agriculture and Irrigation to cover certain portion of the